kyratrades/kyratrades.github.io/docs/videos/musicals.md

 CAST
 : Paul Groves (Candide), Sir Thomas Allan (Dr. Pangloss), Kristin Chenoweth (Cunegonde), Janine LaManna (Paquette), Patti LuPone (The Old Lady)

-NOTES
-: Proshot for TV.
-Cast is great and funny, Kristin has a great Glitter and by Gay, an also Janine LaManna is here so I\'m automatically biased for this.

 ## Carousel

 #### Carousel - Broadway - 1945 (Highlights)